 Hanging out at the daycare isn’t always an option.
 When you need to be out the door quickly, it can help a lot to establish an end-of-day routine.
 The daycare might already have one, but if they don’t, you might want to suggest that Baby is given a certain set of tasks or activities in advance of your arrival, if you come at the same time every day.
 That way, they have adequate time to prepare for you and knows that right after they finish putting away the blocks, you’ll be there.
 You can go through a daily routine of saying, “Go say goodbye to your friends!” as a cue for Baby to leave.

 “How fast do you think we can get to the car?”

 It can be really helpful to seek advice from your daycare if your child consistently has a hard time at the end of the day.
-The time when Baby is transitioning from their care to yours can be tough for him because the “in charge” person is in flux, and he isn&;t sure who he should be listening to and wants to test boundaries.
+The time when Baby is transitioning from their care to yours can be tough for them because the “in charge” person is in flux, and they isn&;t sure who they should be listening to and wants to test boundaries.
 Try to make it clear who’s in control at what time and keep the actual “we’re leaving now” process as brief as you can.
 The caregivers at your daycare has definitely experienced this, and they might have solutions that have worked in the past.